Devblaise/mcp-llm-text-generator/README.md

-# MCP Text Generator for University Project Pages
+# BA Creation of internet entries with MCP Server

 An MCP (Model Context Protocol) server that generates public-facing university project page content using a large language model.
 It reads project metadata from an Excel file, builds a structured prompt, and produces bilingual (German/English) texts with automatic quality evaluation.